 - Likes to Vocalize: Some

 - Energy Level: Moderate

-Piper was from a reservation.
+Cloud is from a cat colony project where they were spay/neutering feral cats.
+He is not feral so it was decided that he'd do well in rescue.
 If you are interested in getting to know this animal better, please fill out an adoption application.
 An adoption application is the best way to show your interest in an animal and is not a binding contract.

 To learn more about Ruff Start’s adoption process and the care our foster animals receive, please visit our How to Adopt page.